patchew-project/qemu/docs/interop/vhost-user.rst

 or receiving the in-band message ``VHOST_USER_VRING_KICK`` if negotiated, and stop ring upon receiving ``VHOST_USER_GET_VRING_BASE``.

+While the back-end is suspended (via ``VHOST_USER_SUSPEND``), it must never process rings, and thus also delay handling kicks until the back-end is resumed again.

 Rings can be enabled or disabled by ``VHOST_USER_SET_VRING_ENABLE``.

 If ``VHOST_USER_F_PROTOCOL_FEATURES`` has not been negotiated, the